hyung8758/Korean_FA/README.md

 - v.1.4(01.14.16): It will catch more errors.
 The name of log files will be tagged with respect to each wave file name.
 - v.1.5(02.08.17): Main g2p was changed and it is now compatible with the new g2p system.
 Skipping option is added and it will skip alignment of audio files that have TextGrdis.
 A few minor bugs are fixed.
 - v.1.5.1(02.26.17): bug reports.
 Time mismatch in the word tier. fixed.
-- **v.1.5.2(05.17.17)**: change return to exit, option errors, minor bug fixed. skip option is added.
+- v.1.5.2(05.17.17): change return to exit, option errors, minor bug fixed. skip option is added.
+- **v.1.5.3(07.10.17)**: Long audio files are now available to be aligned. print more information on the screen.
+Floating error which caused time mismatch betweeen start and end points of each phone segment is fixed.